ping-media/users/README.md

 This will:

-- Create the SQLite database file (`data/users.db`)
+- Connect to MariaDB database
-- Set up the users table with proper schema
+- Create the users table with proper schema
-- Create indexes for optimal performance
+- Set up indexes for optimal performance
-- Set up triggers for automatic timestamp updates
+- Configure automatic timestamp updates

-### 3. Migrate Existing Data (Optional)
+### 4. Migrate Existing Data (Optional)

-If you have existing JSON data, migrate it to SQLite:
+If you have existing JSON data, migrate it to MariaDB:

 ```bash
 npm run db:migrate